naver/fixture-monkey/docs/content/v1.0.x/docs/fixture-monkey-options/customization-options.md

 For Java time types, you can use `javaTimeTypeArbitraryGenerator`.

-## Constraining Java types with annotations
+## Constrain Java types with annotations
 > `javaArbitraryResolver`, `javaTimeArbitraryResolver`

 Similar to using the javax-validation plugin and adding constraints to your Java typed properties, you can apply constraints to Java types using annotations.